cloud5678/cloud5678-2015/README.md

 TBD

 Nimbus (5678N) Contributors:
 Mason Cole
- Sai
- Christine

 Stratus (5678S) Contributors:
 TBD

+Cirrus (5678C) Contributors:
+TBD

 This repository will contain the latest code for CVHS Robotics during VEX Skyrise as a backup and as a shared resource between programming team members.
 Please keep your subteam's code in your subteam folder and any shared libraries in the Shared folder.
+Add your name and two spaces following your name to the contributors section above when you've connected to the repository.